What is it about at sixth-form level?

-An A level in Media Studies provides a good foundation for further study in the humanities.
-It will develop your analytical skills and develop your ability to express complex ideas in a clear written form.
-It combines well with other subjects requiring verbal and visual analysis, such as English Literature, History of Art and Film Studies.
-The creative coursework element (although smaller than in the previous syllabus) means it makes a good partner for Art, Photography and Graphic Design.
-The coursework will develop some photographic skills and editing skills
+An A level in Media Studies provides a good foundation for further study in the humanities, marketing and communications.
+It will develop your analytical skills and develop your ability to express complex ideas in a clear argument.
+It combines well with other subjects requiring verbal and visual analysis, such as English Literature, History of Art, and Film Studies.
+The creative coursework element means it makes a good partner for Art, Photography and Graphic Design.
+The coursework will also develop photographic and editing skills.

 What prior knowledge and skills are required?

 You will need a good level of English, preferably including English Language GCSE, because of the comprehension demands and the written nature of the assessments.

 The A level course is assessed by two component examinations and two pieces of coursework.
 There is one examination for component 2: Media texts and contexts accounting for 50 marks and one examination for component 4: Critical Perspectives accounting for 60 marks.
 Each of these examinations is 2 hours long.
 Each of the four components is worth 25% of the overall A level.
 The Foundation and Advanced Portfolios therefore account for 50% of the overall A level.
 Coursework will be internally assessed and externally moderated.